-Arriving in the UK as a political refugee from Chile on Christmas Eve in 1974, Luis Bustamante was one of thirty Chileans welcomed by the city after fleeing government oppression in his home country.
-Luis’ photographs of Hull provide a unique opportunity to look at the city in a long-gone past through an unfamiliar lens.
-They depict the faces and places that offered him an insight into his new home.
+Arriving in the UK as a political refugee from Chile on Christmas Eve 1974, Luis Bustamante was one of thirty Chileans welcomed by the city after fleeing oppression in his homeland.
+His photographs of Hull offer a rare chance to see the city’s past through an outsider’s eye — capturing the faces and streets that shaped his first impressions and helped him make sense of his new home.

 Polical Refugee

-Luis: “These photographs are a record of a primary contact back in the 1970s when I first arrived in Britain as a refugee.
-They are an attempt to connect with a reality that is alien but somehow recognisable.
-I was pushed into the deep end, and I landed in a place that felt safe and mystifying at the same time.
-“When you land in a new place, you can’t read the codes and connections with the social environment; they are challenging, to say the least.
-However, Hull University provided a welcoming environment to facilitate our adjustment.”
+Luis: “These photographs are a record of my first contact with Britain in the 1970s, when I arrived as a refugee.
+They are an attempt to connect with a reality that felt alien yet somehow recognisable.
+I was thrown in at the deep end, landing in a place that was both safe and mystifying at the same time.

 Connection